🇳🇱

 ⚠️ Restrictions

-• Requires degree or equivalent experience
+• Must have higher education degree or 5 years experience

-• Cannot be self-employed
+• Cannot freelance or be self-employed

 💡 Tips